Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /Key_performance_metrics.md

 ### Data volume per second

+Data volume per second refers to the amount of data processed by a system within a one-second timeframe.

 | Key Points         | Description                                                                                                                                |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------|
 | **Unit**               | Data volume per second is typically expressed in bytes per second (B/s) or its larger counterparts like megabytes per second (MB/s), gigabytes per second (GB/s), or even terabytes per second (TB/s) depending on the data volume being handled. |